Our Mission: Helping Scientists Reach the General Public

 While the workshops are focused on helping researchers communicate to the general public, workshop alumni often report that the training has also improved their grant writing, fellowship applications, institutional progress reports, and even preparation of scientific papers.

 Workshop students and alumni also participate in the Kavli Conversations on Science Communication at NYU, which are public dialogues between journalists and scientists focused on improving science communication, as well as in other events organized specifically for them.
-There were two of these special events in 2017.
-“Lab Lit: Writing, Publishing and Reviewing Books About Science”, featured a New York Times book reviewer, a prominent publisher, and a Nobel Prize-winning author.
-The other, “Science + Opinion = Op-Ed”, featured editors from the Times, Slate and The Conversation as well as a physician/essayist.
-Watch it here:
+There were two of these special events in 2017, for example: “Lab Lit: Writing, Publishing and Reviewing Books About Science” (featuring a New York Times book reviewer, a prominent publisher, and a Nobel Prize-winning author) and “Science + Opinion = Op-Ed” (featuring editors from the Times, Slate and The Conversation as well as a physician/essayist).
+You can watch part of the op-ed event here:

 Because the workshops are free and funding is limited, the NYU Science Communication Workshops are currently open only to NYU Ph.D., M.D., or post-doctoral students in the following eligible subjects: Biology, Biomedical Engineering, Biomedical Science, Chemistry, Computer Sciences, Dentistry, Mathematics, Medicine, Neural Science, Nursing, Physical Anthropology, Physics and Psychology.
 All other Ph.D. students, post-docs and engineering students, as well as master’s students, undergraduates and non-NYU students, are not eligible.
 We hope to be able to open the workshops to these groups in the future.